Muhannnad1/proj2/readMe.md

-heloo world this is atest
+heloo world! this is a test... nice to work whith git